ExpressionEngine/ExpressionEngine-User-Guide/docs/development/models/channelEntry.md

 ## Relationships

 #### `Channel`
+The Channel the entry belongs to.

 #### `Author`
+The user that published the entry.

 #### `Status`
+The current status of the entry.

 #### `Categories`
+Selected categories the entry has.

 #### `Autosaves`
+If enabled, the entry autosaves.

 #### `Parents`
+Entries that are related to this entry.

 #### `Children`
+Entries that are related to this entry.

 #### `Versions`
+If enabled, previous versions of the entry.

 #### `Comments`
+Comments for the entry.

 #### `CommentSubscriptions`
+Comment subscriptions for the entry.

 #### `Site`
+The site the entry is apart of.

 ## Methods